vishykaranth/design-and-build-app/src/main/java/logistics_system/read-me.md

 - Let’s assume we want to design a Logistics System with following basic functionality:
     - The system can take an order to deliver it to a given destination.
     - The order will be a list of items and there is a cost of each order to process.
-    - User has to register himself / herself to use this system.
+    - small_apps.User has to register himself / herself to use this system.
-    - User can track his / her order.
+    - small_apps.User can track his / her order.
     - Orders will be shipped by bike or truck, but only a single order will be shipped by a single vehicle.

 - The main classes will be:
-    - User
+    - small_apps.User
     - Item
     - Vehicle
     - Location